Gabriel Arias Preview, Player Props: Guardians vs. Angels

 - The 9.2 strikeouts per nine innings compiled by the Angels pitching staff ranks sixth in MLB.

-- The Angels have the 25th-ranked team ERA across all league pitching staffs (4.81).
+- The Angels have the 25th-ranked team ERA among all league pitching staffs (4.79).

-- Angels pitchers combine to surrender 182 total home runs at a rate of 1.3 per game (to rank 23rd in the league).
+- Angels pitchers combine to rank 23rd in baseball in home runs allowed (182 total, 1.3 per game).

 - Canning (7-5 with a 4.30 ERA and 117 strikeouts in 104 2/3 innings pitched) gets the start for the Angels, his 19th of the season.

-- The righty's most recent appearance was on Saturday against the Oakland Athletics, when he threw six innings, surrendering two earned runs while giving up four hits.
+- In his last time out on Saturday, the right-hander tossed six innings against the Oakland Athletics, giving up two earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.